Please contact Norecopa if you know of endorsements that are not on this list.

 - In the manuscript submission guidelines for the Journal of Psychopharmacology, authors are 'strongly encouraged to consult the PREPARE guidelines when planning their experiments'.

 - PREPARE is integrated in the EQIPD framework for research quality control.
 It is part of the toolbox for this framework, and is cited on the pages covering animal characterisation and use, and ethical evaluation and authorisation.

-- The University of Leicester 'supports the PREPARE guidelines and encourages all researchers to read through the checklist.
-The University and Home Office would also recommend the use of the PREPARE checklist for preparing grant applications.'
+- The University of Leicester state: 'We, alongside the Home Office, recommend the use of the PREPARE checklist for preparing grant applications.'

 - The University of Zurich recommends the PREPARE guidelines, in their guidance on study design.

 - The University of Lausanne has a list of steps to follow before starting animal experiments, where it specifically mentions PREPARE